 Vacuum everything daily, including floors, carpets, furniture and so on.
 You need to wash everything that has been in contact with your pets, like bedding, blankets and pillows.
-You should also consider using a flea bomb if you have many fleas in the house or spraying all surfaces and carpets with flea spray.
-Figure out how bad the situation is first and then take appropriate measures to get rid of the fleas.
+Also consider using a flea bomb if you have many fleas in the house and the situation feels out of control.

 Dealing with a flea infestation in your home can be an involved, time consuming project.
 The fastest, surest way to deal with a flea infestation is always to call a licensed professional.
 If you follow the steps described above, though, there is a good chance you’ll be able to handle the problem on your own.
 Thanks for reading my guide, I wish you all the best in your fight against fleas.